Article by John Tribbia

 That is what this synthetic exercise shows.
 If heavy third-party OAuth users were the group breaking flat-rate subscription economics, Anthropic’s move was not arbitrary.
 It was arithmetic.

 All data in this post is synthetic.
-The analysis notebook that generated the figures live alongside this post in the site repo.
+The R script that generated the figures lives alongside this post in the site repo.

 Ideas, analysis, and opinions are my own.
 Generative AI was used as an editor after the writing and analysis were complete — sentence restructuring and light copy-editing.
 The author reviewed all suggested changes.